rohen21s/kubernetes/lens/README.md

   <img src="img_1.png">
 </div>

-- 2.- Now you have multiple options to connect your cluster, in the `+` icon, if you have the cluster on-premises / home lab as in my use case I must import the `.kube/config` file to connect my cluster to Lens `Add from kubeconfig`
+- 2.- Now you have multiple options to connect your cluster, in the `+` icon, if you have the cluster on-premises / home lab as in my use case I must import the `.kube/config` file to connect my cluster to Lens `Add from kubeconfig`.

 <div align="center">
   <img src="img_2.png">